ramirocabral/aws-solutions-architect-associate-notes-SAAC03/data_transfer/VirtualInterfaces.md

 ## Versions

 ### Public Virtual Interface
-- connect to ressources with public ips (eg. [[S3]])
+- connect to resources with public ips (eg. [[S3]])
 - scope is region

 ### Private virtual Interface
-- connect to private vpc ressources
+- connect to private vpc resources
 - scope is [[VPC]]
 - private ip

 ### Transit virtual Interface
-- connect to multiple ressources in different vpcs
+- connect to multiple resources in different vpcs
-- scope is region and multi account
+- scope is region and multi-account